 - RECORDING MATCH RESULTS: The match results shall be recorded, where possible, on the computer programme, by a member of the HOME team.
 The match result to be kept by both captains in case of dispute.

+a.
 The results of league matches shall be on a point basis, namely one point for every individual game won and two points for team winning the match on aggregate and one points each team if the match is drawn on aggregate.
 In the event of a tie in points, in the final table, the team with the best aggregate shall be deemed the top club.

+b.
 The results of League Cup and Shield matches shall be on a point’s basis, namely one point for every individual game won and one point for the aggregate.
 The Inter-Division Cup will be played as a Handicap competition and is an optional competition.
 Any team wishing to opt out must notify the Secretary by the end of January.
 The results of all matches will be determined on aggregate only.
 Each team’s handicap shall be determined by the League Officials based on the previous season’s positions.
 With the team placed first in Division A playing off nil.
 A new team entering the League shall have their handicap determined by the League Officials.

 - LEAVING THE GREEN: Should a player leave sight of the green without informing the opponent and obtaining permission of the Referee or both Captains, that player shall forfeit the game.
 The offender(s) to receive no further score and the opponent(s) to receive the maximum score.